 As Mark says: “Countfire enables us to go from tendering, to installation.”
 They have been using Countfire to create colour-coded drawings which they can hand over to contractors and subcontractors.
 In short, it has made work more efficient for them on many levels.

 Countfire is an automated take-off software which allows you to quickly and accurately count from uploaded drawings.
-There are a number of great features, including the demarcations that Mark mentioned – useful for splitting up drawings and preparing quotes for different areas.
+There are a number of great features, including the zones feature that Mark mentioned – useful for splitting up drawings and preparing quotes for different areas.
 We’d love to show you how the software can work for you – book a demo with us by clicking here.